Government Subsidy on Essential Goods (GSOG) to Eligible Economic Operators

 Table 2: Consumer Goods

-Phase 2: Pharmaceutical Products
+2. Pharmaceutical Products

-With regards to the pharmaceutical products listed in the table below, the government of the Republic of Mauritius has decided that the coming into operation of the subsidy under the Price Stabilization Programme shall be 01 February 2026:
+With regards to the pharmaceutical products listed in the table below, the Government of the Republic of Mauritius has decided that the coming into operation of the subsidy under the Price Stabilization Programme shall be 01 February 2026:

 SN